-Each of the degree programmes are four years in duration.
+Each of these degrees are four years in duration.
 You will spend the first two years studying at Nottingham, the third year at one of the partner universities abroad (studying aspects of the relevant national law) and return to Nottingham to complete your final year.

 The four-year programmes provide you with the opportunity to study a different legal system and culture, and offers a remarkable educational and cultural experience.
 Students who have participated in the four-year degree programmes have proved to be very attractive to employers generally and, in particular, to the leading international firms of solicitors.